 Eryone’s dichromatic filament is one of those “looks fake in photos until you print it” materials.
-It’s designed to show two colors at the same time depending on viewing angle and surface geometry, which makes it perfect for display prints, props, accents, and anything with strong curves.
+It shows two colors at the same time depending on viewing angle and surface geometry, making it perfect for display prints, props, accents, and anything with strong curves.

 What “dichromatic” means in real life

-With dichromatic filament, the color shift isn’t a gimmick overlay — it’s built into the material.
-The effect is strongest when the model has curved surfaces, bevels, or facets.
-Flat faces still look good, but you’ll notice the “two colors at once” look most on rounded shapes and edges.
+The color shift isn’t a gimmick — it’s built into the material.
+You’ll see the strongest effect on curved surfaces, bevels, and edges.
+Flat faces still look good, but the “two colors at once” effect really comes alive on rounded geometry.

 Print notes and quick tips

-- Orient for the effect: rotate the model so the most visible surfaces catch the light across curves and edges.
+- Orient for the effect: angle your model so visible surfaces catch light across curves.

-- Layer lines can help: the sheen and angle changes can actually make layer texture look intentional.
+- Layer lines can help: the sheen makes texture look intentional.

-- Lighting matters: the effect looks best under directional light (desk lamp, window light, spot lighting).
+- Lighting matters: best under directional light (desk lamp, window light).

 Bonus: short video

-Tip: The color shift is easiest to see while the camera moves — this material really shines under changing light.
+Tip: The color shift is easiest to see while moving — this filament really shines under changing light.